 My kids LOVE these boards!
 When my boys get these out they usually sit for over an hour just drawing, erasing, drawing, erasing.
 Having lots of colors to choose from makes the activity a lot more exciting.
 And the best part, they aren’t using my entire printer full of paper!
 They even color pictures together.

 We usually get these boards out around dinner time and the boys sit at the table while I’m cooking dinner so we are all interacting together.
-It is a great time to discuss with Andy what he learned at school that day.
+It is a great time to discuss with my oldest what he learned at school that day.
 Most days I also have him write on the board what he wrote in his journal at school that day, so we can talk about it, review it, and also go over any words he misspelled.

 This particular day was fun because he wrote “I know patterns are colors and shapes.”
 So after we reviewed how to write “colors” and “shapes” he drew me some corresponding patterns at the bottom with patterns and shapes.
 It was so much fun!